zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

     In the sample service, this REST API is the one available at the path `/v2` relative to base URL of the service.
 This API is version     2 of the Pet Store API.

 3. Choose the _service ID_ of your service.
-The _service ID_ of a service identifies the service in the API Gateway.
+The _service ID_ identifies the service in the API Gateway.
 The service ID is an alphanumeric string in lowercase ASCII.

     **Example:**

-    In the sample service, this _service ID_ is `petstore`.
+    In the sample service, the _service ID_ is `petstore`.

 4. Decide which URL to use to make this API available in the API Gateway.
-This URL is refered to as the gateway URL.
-It is composed of the API type and the major version.
+This URL is refered to as the gateway URL and is composed of the API type and the major version.

     **Example:**

     In the sample service, we provide a REST API.
 The first segment is `/api`.
-Since it is version 2, the second segment is `/v2`.
+To indicate that this is version 2, the second segment is `/v2`.

 ### Route your API

-After identifying the APIs you want to expose, define the routing of your API.
-Routing is the process of sending requests from the API gateway to a specific API service (_routing_).
+After you identify the APIs you want to expose, define the _routing_ of your API.
+Routing is the process of sending requests from the API gateway to a specific API service.
+Route your API by using the same format as in the following `petstore` example.

-The API Gateway differentiates major versions of an API.
+**Note:** The API Gateway differentiates major versions of an API.

+**Example:**
-For example, to access version 2 of the `petstore` API use the following gateway URL:
+To access version 2 of the `petstore` API use the following gateway URL:

     https://gateway-host:port/api/v2/petstore